Carus' Sasanian campaign: War

+Antoninianus of Carus c.
+284, bearing on its obverse the legend DIVO CARO PARTHICO; consecration issue minted at Siscia.

-It marked the first successful Roman campaign into southern Mesopotamia by a reigning emperor since Septimius Severus' Parthian war in 197/198.
+The invasion marked the first successful Roman campaign into southern Mesopotamia by a reigning emperor since Septimius Severus' Parthian war in 197/198.
 Carus assumed the titles Parthicus, Persicus, and Persicus Maximus following the capture of Ctesiphon.
-In Nemesianus' Cynegetica, the Carthaginian poet notes the capture of "the ancient citadels of Babylon", indicating that news of Carus' conquest of the Sasanian capital was widely disseminated throughout the empire in the months that followed.
+In Nemesianus' Cynegetica, the Carthaginian poet notes the capture of "the time-honoured citadels of Babylon", indicating that news of Carus' conquest of the Sasanian capital was widely disseminated throughout the empire in the months that followed.

 Withdrawal

 Carus' death

 In July, while encamped beyond the Tigris near Ctesiphon, Carus died.
 Most ancient sources report that he was struck by lightning.
-The authors of the Latin breviaries of the fourth century all report this cause of death, likely drawing from the hypothetical Kaisergeschichte.
+The authors of the Latin epitomes of the fourth century all report this cause of death, likely drawing from the hypothetical Kaisergeschichte.
 Some of these accounts, written in the aftermath of Julian's campaign in 363, accused Carus of immodesty and defiance of the gods, culminating in his death by lightning; Julian was similarly criticised for ignoring prophetic advice and omens.
-Various Christain and Byzantine authors report the same cause of death.
-Over subsequent centuries, his manner of death continued to fascinate, entering into the poetry of Claudian and Sidonius Apollinaris.
+Various Christian and later Byzantine authors report the same cause of death, including Jerome, Orosius, and Zonaras.
+Over subsequent centuries, his unique manner of death continued to fascinate the Romans, entering into the poetry of Claudian and Sidonius Apollinaris.
 In addition to a lightning strike, some sources report a death by illness.
-In another Byzantine variant, Carus is said to have died campaigning against the Huns following his victory over Persia.
+In another Byzantine variant, Carus is said to have died campaigning against the Huns following his campaign against Persia.
 In the chronicle of Malalas, the Sarmatians are erroneously identified as the Huns in an anachronistic conflation echoed by later Byzantine writers.

 Despite the prevalence of the account within the sources, a lightning strike in southern Mesopotamia in the summer is virtually impossible.
 Carus was in his sixties when he died and most scholarly hypotheses for his death involve assassination by a cabal of senior officers, wounds, or natural causes, with no consensus.
 While some ancient sources report that Carus had resolved to advance further into Persia, his immediate objectives after the capture of the Sasanian capital are unclear.
 Upon the death of his father, Numerian was declared Augustus and the Romans started to withdraw.
-An imperial rescript dated to either 8 September or December attests to his presence back in Syria in the city of Emesa.
+Their return journey likely saw them march back along the Royal Canal before following the Euphrates upstream to Roman territory, where their pace could increase.
+An imperial rescript dated to either 8 September or December attests to Numerian's later presence back in Syria in the city of Emesa.